PHYS 1 & 2 SERIES FAQS

 PHYS 1 series courses include the following components:

-- 3 hours of Lectures (LE)
+- 3 hours of Lectures (LE) (any of these hours can be used for assessements)

 - Up to 3 hours of Final Examination (FI)